dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/rabbitmq.md

 ## Spec metadata fields

+> When a new RabbitMQ message gets published, all values from the associated metadata will be added to the message's header values.

 | Field              | Required | Binding support |  Details | Example |
 |--------------------|:--------:|------------|-----|---------|
 | queueName | Y | Input/Output |  The RabbitMQ queue name | `"myqueue"` |